-NOTE T - COMPENSATED ABSENCES
+NOTE S - COMPENSATED ABSENCES

-Twelve month faculty and full time core staff are eligible to accrue vacation time beginning in the first full calendar month following the orientation period.
+Twelve month faculty and full time staff are eligible to accrue vacation time beginning in the first full calendar month following the orientation period.
 Accrual rates vary based on length of employment, but in no case can the amount accrued exceed 30 days.
 Accrued, unused vacation days are only paid out at termination of employment.

-At May 31, 2020 and 2019, the University had accrued \$469,174 and \$410,937, respectively for compensated absences.
+At May 31, 2021 and 2020, the University had accrued \$442,132 and \$469,174, respectively for compensated absences.

-NOTE U - SUBSEQUENT EVENTS
+NOTE T - SUBSEQUENT EVENTS

-In preparing these financial statements, the University has evaluated events and transactions for potential recognition or disclosure through November 11, 2020, the date the financial statements were available to be issued.
+In preparing these financial statements, the University has evaluated events and transactions for potential recognition or disclosure through , the date the financial statements were available to be issued.